mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_1-pre-deployed-stack.md

-10. View the already deployed project.
+# View Pre-deployed Project

+In this section we will be viewing the already deployed stack.
+We will take a closer look at a couple different layers of the stack to gain a better understanding of what is being created at that layer of the DA.

+1. Find the project that corresponds to your group.

     a.
-Find the Security Compliance Center v1 and select **Deployed details (A)**
+Find the Security Compliance Center v1 and select **Deployed details (A)**.
+You are able to expand the colum size so you are able to see the full name of the components.
+FIX THE SCREENSHOT
     ![alt text](../images/1.1.10-a.png)

     b.
 Select the arrow **(A)** to expand the Validation successful section.
 Click the green number that indicates the number of resources created to view the resources.